gitrust/timetracker/README.md

 # timetracker

-A time tracker for personal usage, written in python, for command-line usage
+A time tracker, written in python, for command-line usage

 # Prerequisites

--  python 2.7
+-  python 2.7 / 3.x

 # Installation